-But if you are ready now to see how to make your first beaded bracelet then let's get started.
+But if you are ready to see how to make your first beaded bracelet, let's get started.

-The following beaded bracelet tutorial is just the fundamental steps to constructing a basic beaded bracelet.
-Custom fit jewelry will be discussed in an upcoming article.
+The following beaded bracelet tutorial is just the fundamental steps to constructing a very basic beaded bracelet.

-Discussed from the previous page...bracelet supplies...when designing jewelry, pre-planning your bracelet will determine your outcome for the correct fit to your wrist.
+As discussed on the previous page, bracelet supplies, when designing jewelry, pre-planning your bracelet will determine your outcome for the correct fit to your wrist.

 Let's Get Beading with your first beaded bracelet tutorial.

-This will not be your finished length this is just to get an approximate count of beads needed.
+Keep in mind, your wrist measurement is not your finished length.
+This is just to get an approximate count of beads needed.
 This wrist measures approximately 6 1/4 inches.
-The bracelet should finish out to about 7" to 7 1/4" for a comfortable fit with the beads and clasp selected.
+The bracelet should finish out to about 7 - 7 1/4 inches for a comfortable fit with the beads and clasp selected.

-Lay out the pattern of the design to get a feel for how it will look.
+Begin laying out the pattern on your work surface.
+You want to get a feel for how it will look.
 The pattern for this specific project is the 'repeat pattern' we discussed in beading designs.
 We are using a beading board to lay out the pattern.

 Measure and cut flexible beading wire using a wire cutter.
-Allow additional 5" to your finished length.
-A 12" length gets the job done for most single strand designs and wrist size, but be sure to always allow a minimum of 5 - 6 inches of extra soft, flexible beading wire.
+Allow an additional 5 inches to your finished length.
+A 12-inch length is sufficient to get the job done for most single strand designs with any wrist size.
+Regardless, always be sure to allow a minimum of 5 - 6 inches of extra soft, flexible beading wire.

 Temporarily close off one end of your beading wire using a clamp of your choice.
 This needs to be secure enough so that beads will not fall off the stringing wire as the project is moved about.